jorgegv/rage1/doc/MAPGEN.md

   BTILEs included in a given PNG file.

-  TILEDEF files should be very easy to generate by hand when opening the PNG file and activating the grid).
+  TILEDEF files should be very easy to generate by hand when opening the PNG file and activating the grid.
 A tiledef file is composed of lines with the following format, one line per BTILE (example):

   ```